When to Treat First in Metastatic NSCLC? - Takeaways - MDSpire

 2

-Important factors for favorable outcomes include brain metastasis, good performance status, and high PD-L1 expression.
+Favorable prognostic factors for better overall survival include good performance status, non-squamous histology, and high PD-L1 expression.

 3